Tinkerforge/generators/php/readme.txt

 ========================

-The PHP bindings allow you to control Tinkerforge Bricks and Bricklets from your PHP programs.
+The PHP bindings allow you to control Tinkerforge Bricks and Bricklets from your PHP scripts.
 This ZIP file contains:

  Tinkerforge.tgz -- PEAR package (install with pear tool) source/         -- source code of Tinkerforge.tgz